-Movement disorders characteristically affect the speed, fluency, quality and ease of movements.
+Movement disorders are neurological conditions that characteristically affect the speed, fluency, quality, and ease of voluntary muscle movements.
 These may affect activities of daily living (ADL), or simple day-to-day tasks such as writing or walking.

-The disorder is characterized by shaking of the hand or fingers, or less commonly, other parts of the body, on attempting to hold them up or to perform a task.
-The tremors are usually involuntary, rhythmic or pendulous movements of a part of the body.
+The disorder is characterized by involuntary shaking movements of the hand or fingers, or less commonly, other parts of the body, on attempting to hold them up or to perform a task.
+The tremors are usually rhythmic or pendulous in nature.

 Essential tremor usually affects the hands and feet, but voice tremors and head tremors are also seen.
-It may lead to severe disability.
+The condition may be severely disabling in the long term.

 Parkinson’s disease is characterized by rigidity of muscles, facial immobility, tremors and a shortened “shuffling” gait.
 Eventually, the patient may be unable to cope with ADL and may have to depend on a caregiver.

-These complex abnormalities of movement may appear slowly or may appear suddenly and unpredictably with a rapid return to normal.
+These complex abnormalities of movement may appear slowly or may have an acute onset, with an unpredictable course, and a rapid return to normal.

 Dystonia is characterized by sustained spasm or contraction of a group of muscles as well as of other muscles that are not necessary for the movement, and of antagonistic muscles.
-This may lead to painful writhing movements or abnormally held postures.
+This may lead to sometimes painful writhing movements or abnormally held postures.

 Writer's cramp is an example of focal dystonia that affects the fingers of the writing hand.
-It is often sudden in onset and disappears by itself on rest.
+It is often sudden in onset and disappears spontaneously on rest.

-Similar dystonia may affect the eyelids leading to blepharospasm.
-This leads to increased blinking and involuntary closing of the eyes.
+Similarly, dystonia may affect the eyelids leading to blepharospasm.
+This manifests as increased blinking and involuntary closing of the eyes.

 Tired, stressed muscles are prone to dystonia.
 Anxiety and sharp emotions may also trigger dystonias.

 There are abnormal movements of the muscles involved in voice production and speech.
-The voice as a result becomes quivery, jerky or strained and hoarse.
+The voice becomes quivery, jerky or strained and hoarse as a result.

 Ataxia is usually a symptom of conditions such as multiple sclerosis or cerebral palsy rather than being a disease in itself.
-It is caused due to diseases of the cerebellum or base part of the back of the brain.
-Commonly alcohol consumption may lead to ataxia.
+It is caused by diseases of the cerebellum or of the base of the brain.
+Alcohol consumption is a common cause of ataxia.

 Restless legs syndrome

-This is a common movement disorder affecting one in 10 individuals.
-There are intensely uncomfortable sensations in the legs and sometimes arms typically seen during bedtime or at rest.
+This is a fairly common movement disorder affecting one in 10 individuals.
+There are intensely uncomfortable sensations in the legs and sometimes in the arms, typically occurring at bedtime or during rest.

-It may be felt as tingling or creeping that is relieved by movement of the limbs.
-This leads to disturbed sleep and insomnia.
+The sensation may be felt as tingling or creeping, and is relieved by movement of the limbs.
+This condition may lead to disturbed sleep and insomnia.

 This is a genetic condition that affects muscle movements because of the atrophy of voluntary motor neurons in some parts of the brain.
 The patient develops chronic progressive chorea or rapid jerky purposeless movements of various groups of muscles.
-There is additional emotional, behavioral, and psychiatric abnormalities.
+In addition the patient shows emotional, behavioral, and psychiatric abnormalities.

 Other movement disorders

-- Myoclonus usually means rapid, uncontrolled, brief and irregular abnormalities of movement of a group of muscles.
+- Myoclonus: rapid, uncontrolled, brief and irregular movements of a group of muscles

-- Progressive supranuclear palsy (PSP) is a rare movement disorder that affects purposeful movements.
+- Progressive supranuclear palsy (PSP): a rare movement disorder that affects purposeful movements

-- Tourette’s syndrome – This is characterized by various tics and grunts.
+- Tourette’s syndrome: characterized by various tics and grunts

-- Wilson’s disease – This is caused by excess deposition of copper in the body leading to neurological and psychiatric symptoms along with liver disease
+- Wilson’s disease: caused by excessive deposition of copper in the body, leading to neurological and psychiatric symptoms along with liver disease

-- Drug induced movement disorders – Abnormal movements, tremor; and dystonia and dyskinesias may be associated with intake of certain drugs.
-These could be due to antipsychotic medications or due to some anti-vomiting agents like metoclopramide etc.
+- Drug-induced movement disorders: Abnormal movements, tremor, dystonia and dyskinesias may be associated with certain drugs.
+These could include antipsychotic medications or other medications which affect the central nervous system.